Maarten Atmodikoro

 Maarten Atmodikoro (born 4 February 1971 in Paramaribo, Suriname) is a retired Dutch football defender.

 Club career

 He started his professional career in the 1989/1990 season for Schiedamse Voetbal Vereniging.
 He later played for Dordrecht '90 (when SVV and FC Dordrecht merged in 1991), NAC Breda, NEC Nijmegen before finishing his career at ADO Den Haag.
 He retired in 2001.

+Atmodikoro is one of the last to be detained for refusing to do military service.
+He was sentenced to seven months in prison in April 1996 for conscientious objection, opposed to violence as a matter of principle and did want to perform alternative military service.
+A few months later, in August, the last conscripts would be called up before conscription was officially abolished as of May 1997.

 Atmodikoro was sentenced to 7 months in jail in 1998 for rejecting to fulfill his army service.